[There is a wide selection of Readings for Masses on ALL SOUL'S DAY.

 We pray to the Lord:

-those for whom nobody mourns, (pause)
+2. For those for whom nobody mourns, (pause)

 that they may now enjoy the friendship of the saints in heaven.